Thursday, November 19, 2020

 - Taking time to constantly monitor and test the Dynamics 365 Business Central solution and make minor or major adjustments to the Extensions.

-The Dynamics 365 Business Central SaaS upgrade deadlines, initiated by Microsoft, are as follows:
+The Dynamics 365 Business Central Online upgrade deadlines, initiated by Microsoft, are as follows:

 - T1 – T30 (Day T): After the latest Dynamics 365 Business Central update, Microsoft alerts administrators, resellers, and ISVs within a time frame of one month until the upgrade is successful.